Hawking radiation with pure states: Direct-sum QFT in curved spacetime and Hawking radiation with pure states

 \section{Direct-sum QFT in curved spacetime and Hawking radiation with pure states}

 Direct-sum quantum theory, presented in Sec.~\ref{sec:disumQM}, forms a new basis for understanding quantum fields in SBH spacetime.
-With the direct-sum QFT in Minkowski spacetime, we can address the issue of two arrows of time associated with $U<0,\, V>0$ and $U>0,\,V<0$ of SBH metric \eqref{UVmetric}.
-A simple thumb rule of direct-sum QFT is to form superselection sectors for the Hilbert space (or Fock space) subjected to all the discrete spacetime transformations.
-In the context of SBH, the metric \eqref{dssym} form guidelines for the description of quantum fields in the sectorial Fock spaces represented by the regions in the conformal diagram in Fig.~\ref{fig:confdia}.
+With the direct-sum QFT in Minkowski spacetime, we can address the issue of two arrows of time associated with $U<0,\, V>0$ and $U>0,\,V<0$ of SBH metric \eqref{UVmetric} and the asymptotic limit $r\to \infty$.
+A simple thumb rule of direct-sum QFT is to form geometric superselection sectors for the Hilbert space (or Fock space) subjected to all the discrete spacetime transformations.
+In the context of SBH, the metric \eqref{UVmetric} and the discrete symmetries \eqref{dssym} form guidelines for the description of quantum fields in the sectorial Fock spaces represented by the regions in the conformal diagram in Fig.~\ref{fig:confdia}.